 In Japan there are about 60 prisoners for every 100,000 inhabitants or about 75,000 prisoners in total.
 A very low value compared to 1990, which was 47,000.
 One reason is the increase in the number of elderly people who commit crimes to be imprisoned due to loneliness or lack of financial conditions.

-Children under 20 are taken for an educational correction.
-The number of young prisoners is much smaller than adults, mainly because of the low crime rate.
+Those under 20 are taken in for an educational correction.
+The number of young people arrested is much lower than that of adults, mainly because of the low crime rate.
 In Japan we can say: Young people are the future of our Nation!

 Volunteers are used to supervise people on parole.
 Most of these volunteers are usually people over 50 or older.